-The Conservative Party has been accused of Islamophobia, racism and discrimination by a departing council candidate.
+Accusations of Islamophobia, racism and discrimination have been thrown at the Conservative Party by a departing council candidate.

 Brothers Amir and Ali Sadjady cancelled their party memberships last week amid claims of bullying and emotional blackmail.